 - The album cover was based on a World War I photograph of the Jagdstaffel 11 Division of the German Air Force with faces of the four band members air brushed in.

 - In 1962, Muddy Waters recorded "You Need Love", written for him by peer Willie Dixon.
 In 1966 The Small Faces recorded the song as "You Need Loving".
-Some of the lyrics of Led Zeppelin's version were copied from the Willie Dixon song, a favourite of Plant's.
+Some of the lyrics of "Whole Lotta Love" version were copied from the Willie Dixon song, a favourite of Plant's.
 Plant's phrasing is particularly similar to that of Steve Marriott's in the Small Faces' version.
 Similarities with "You Need Love" would lead to a lawsuit against Led Zeppelin in 1985, settled out of court in favour of Dixon.
 The Small Faces were never sued by Dixon, even though "You Need Loving" still only credits Ronnie Lane and Steve Marriott.

 - "Moby Dick" is a shout-out to Moby-Dick.